mr-kingshuk/vinayak-night-canteen-client/README.md

 - <ins>**Central State Management**</ins> to efficiently handle the state of User Details and Order Details, enabling users to add items to the cart from both the Menu HomePage and the Order Summary Page.
 - <ins>**Use of localStorage**</ins> to persist User and Order Details, allowing for easy access when the User returns to the website later.
 - A robust <ins>**CMS portal**</ins> for Merchants to manage menu items and store timings, along with a <ins>**CRM portal**</ins> to track all orders, including cancelled and delivered orders.
+- <ins>**Responsive Design**</ins> for all three user roles, ensuring a seamless experience across devices, whether on desktop, tablet, or mobile.

 This project highlights advanced web development skills with a focus on real-time communication, payment integration, and efficient store management.